 Flong, but not forgotten

-Why devote 6,000 words to flong and stereotypes?
+Why devote several thousand words to flong and stereotypes?
 Almost entirely because they were forgotten.
 They require a scale of operation no longer needed for letterpress along with an astonishing amount of specialized equipment and training to use them.